Reading Time: 3 Min

 December is one of my favorite times of the year.
 Cookies!
 Hot chocolate!
 Intense bouts of financial planning and introspection!
 As everyone pulls through the last few days of work in anticipation of the winter break, I present the best posts from 2016.

 Posts About Retirement

-What It’s Like Being Retired: A Week In The Life – One of the more recent posts in the What It’s Like Being Retired.
-Includes a calendar of an actual week being me (read: lazy).
+What It’s Like Being Retired: A Week In The Life – One of the more recent posts in the What It’s Like Being Retired series.
+Includes a calendar of an actual week in the retired life.

 What It’s Like Being Retired: 2AM Pancakes – Sometimes it’s about getting a good pancake.

 Life As Art: Less Is More – One of the bigger happiness boosts I’ve gotten since retiring and how to apply it in working life.

 The Four Step Blueprint to Retirement – The single most popular post on the blog, this covers the four variables that drive your retirement timeline and talks about what order you need to tackle them in for the fastest progress.

 What Percent Are You? – Find out what percentile you rank in income.

 Teardown: How Much Do You Need To Retire? – Part of the Teardown series.
 My definitive post on how to calculate how much you need to retire.
 It talks through the research backing the assumptions I recommend for your calculation and walks you through three scenarios that will help you triangulate to your Goal Number.